 Litigation-based practices can be particularly difficult to transfer to a buyer if only the principal does the expert testimony.
 Often the seller has to stay on for some time doing the expert testimony work as a consultant.
 Having associates regularly testify makes the business more marketable, both to the associates and to an outsider.

 Your most valuable assets go home at night.
-A fee shop with well skilled, high producing appraisers, and a good support staff will attract buyers.
+An appraisal company with well-skilled, high producing appraisers, and good support staff will attract buyers.
 Who wants to buy a practice grossing $400,000 if the owner has to work 80 hours a week with high turnover and personnel hassles?

 A practice that is highly dependent on the owner, who has to be there all the time and handle all the problems is going to be less attractive to a buyer, and more difficult to transition to a buyer, than a practice that is not dependent on the seller’s personal attention.

 |Location||Easy entry, not popular||Limited entry or not popular||Limited entry and popular|

 |Size of practice revenues||Under $200,000||Over $500,000||200,000 to $500,000|

 |Pre-tax take home||Under 15%||15%-25%||Over 25%|